kunigami/kunigami.github.io/blog/_posts/2023-12-21-holomorphic-functions.md

 <proof>

 We can work with the definitions.
-The hypothesis are that these exist:
+The hypothesis are that these limits exist:

 $$
 f'(z) =  \lim_{h \rightarrow 0} \frac{f(z + h) - f(z)}{h} \\